fkling/jsdeepdive/README.md

-# jsbasics
+# jsdeepdive

-An interactive introduction to basic and important concepts of JavaScript.
+An interactive introduction to important concepts of JavaScript.
 Topics currently covered:

-- variables
 - data types
-- expressions and statements
+- objects and prototypes
 - scope
 - `this`
-- constructors and prototypes
+- constructors and classes

 The presentation is being updated to include references to ES2015+ features.